Cell division orientation: Implication for tissue homeostasis

 In several tissues, such as columnar epithelium, the cells divide along the plane of the epithelium.
 Such divisions insert new formed cells in the epithelium layer.
 The disregulation of the orientation of cell divisions result in the creation of the cell out of epithelium and is observed at the initial stages of cancer.

 Regulation

 Cartoon of the dividing epithelium cell surrounded by epithelium tissue.
 Spindle apparatus rotates inside the cell.
 The rotation is a result of astral microtubules pulling towards tri-cellular-junctions (TCJ), signaling centers localized at the regions where three cells meet.

 More than a century ago Oskar Hertwig proposed that the cell division orientation is determined by the shape of the cell (1884), known as Hertwig rule.
 In the epithelium the cells 'reads' its shape through the specific cell junction called tricellular junctions (TCJ).
 TCJ provide mechanical and geometrical clues for the spindle apparatus to ensure that cell divide along its long axis.
 Several factors could regulate cell shape and therefore orientation of cell division.
 Among these factors is the anisotropic mechanical stress.
-This stress could be the result of the external mechanical deformation of generated intracellularly by non-isotropic localization of specific proteins.
+This stress could be the result of the external mechanical deformation or generated intracellularly by non-isotropic localization of specific proteins.